cs341-illinois/cs341-illinois.github.io/_docs/shell_part2.md

 This should be printed by the process that will run the command, before any of the output of the command is printed (prints to be used are in `format.h`).
 <span class="spec" data-spec-id="shellrun" aria-hidden="true"></span>

-### Keeping History

-Your shell should store the command that the user entered, so the user can repeat it later if they wish.
-Every command should be stored unless otherwise noted.
-A vector may be useful here.

 ### `exit`

 The shell will exit once it receives the `exit` command or once it receives an `EOF` **at the beginning of the line**.
 An `EOF` is sent by typing `Ctrl-D` from your terminal.
 It is also sent automatically from a script file (as used with the `-f` flag) once the end of the file is reached.
 This should cause your shell to exit with exit status 0.